terraform-ibm-modules/terraform-ibm-landing-zone-vpc/examples/landing_zone/README.md

 # Landing Zone example

-This example demonstrates how to use the management and workload vpc [modules](../../landing-zone-submodule/) to create a network VPC topology that is aligned with the [Financial Services Framework](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-connectivity-overview) network segregation key principles.
+This example demonstrates how to use the management and workload VPC [modules](../../landing-zone-submodule/) to create a network VPC topology that is aligned with the network segregation key principles of the IBM Cloud [Framework for Financial Services](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-connectivity-overview).

 The purpose of this example is to show how to use base modules to create such topology:
 - A management VPC